Norddeutscher Lloyd: Foundation of the German Empire

-In 1887, the NDL withdrew from the route to England in favor of Argo Reederei, but continued to provide tug services through participation beginning in 1899 in the Schleppschifffahrtsgesellschaft Unterweser (Unterweser Tug Association, now Unterweser Reederei).
+In 1887, the NDL withdrew from the route to England in favor of Argo Reederei, but continued to provide tug services through participation, beginning in 1899, in the Schleppschifffahrtsgesellschaft Unterweser (Unterweser Tug Association, now Unterweser Reederei).

-Expansion and dominance
+Expansion and competition

-H. H. Meyer stood down from the board in 1888; he was succeeded by Friedrich Reck.
-Johann Georg Lohmann became director of the company; following his death in 1892, Reck stepped down and Georg Plate became chairman.
+H. H. Meyer stepped down from the board in 1888.
+He was succeeded by Friedrich Reck.
+Johann Georg Lohmann became director of the company.
+Following his death in 1892, Reck stepped down and Georg Plate became the chairman.
 The lawyer Heinrich Wiegand became Director; from 1899 onwards, his title was Director General.
-He held this position until 1909, and presided over appreciable expansion.
+He held this position until 1909, and presided over significant expansion.